Frank Darabont's unrealized projects: The Martian Chronicles

-The Way of the Rat film
+The Way of the Rat

-On October 24, 2002, Darabont was set to executive produce the feature film adaptation of Chuck Dixon, Jeff Johnson and Tom Ryder’s kung fu comic book Way of the Rat, with Chuck Russell set to write & direct the movie, Darabont’s Darkwoods Productions will produce in collaboration with Castle Rock Entertainment and DreamWorks Pictures handling film distribution, until January 29, 2004, when Darabont moved the movie from DreamWorks to Paramount Pictures and may direct instead of Russell.
+In October 2002, Darabont was set to executive produce the feature film adaptation of Chuck Dixon, Jeff Johnson and Tom Ryder’s kung fu comic book Way of the Rat, with Chuck Russell set to write & direct the movie, Darabont’s Darkwoods Productions will produce in collaboration with Castle Rock Entertainment and DreamWorks Pictures handling film distribution, until January 29, 2004, when Darabont moved the movie from DreamWorks to Paramount Pictures and may direct instead of Russell.

 Tokyo Rose

 On June 12, 2003, Darabont was set to direct and executive produce Tokyo Rose, a biopic about Iva Toguri D'Aquino, with Christopher Hampton in talks to write the screenplay and Anna Garduno and Barbara Trembley producing with Darabont’s Darkwoods Productions, and on January 29, 2004, Paramount Pictures would handle film distribution.

 Back Roads

 On October 30, 2003, Darabont was set to executive produce the feature film adaptation of Tawni O’Dell’s novel Back Roads, with Todd Field possibly set to direct the screenplay and Anna Garduno and Barbara Trembley producing with Darabont’s Darkwoods Productions, and on January 29, 2004, Darabont was likely attached to direct instead of Field and Paramount Pictures would handle film distribution.
 In 2018, actor Alex Pettyfer ended up directing the feature film adaptation.